ycrc/ycrc.github.io/docs/clusters/mccleary-farnam-ruddle.md

 Multifactor authentication via Duo is required for all users on McCleary, similar to how Ruddle is currently configured.
 This will be new to Farnam users.
 For most usage this additional step is minimally invasive and makes our clusters much more secure.
-However, for users who use graphical transfer tools such as Cyberduck, please see our [MFA transfer documentation](/data/transfer/#cyberduck-on-ruddle).
+However, for users who use graphical transfer tools such as Cyberduck, please see our [MFA transfer documentation](/data/transfer/#cyberduck-on-mccleary-and-ruddle).

 ### Web Portal (Open OnDemand)

-McCleary web portal url will be [ood-mccleary.ycrc.yale.edu](http://ood-mccleary.ycrc.yale.edu).
-The Web Portal is not available yet, but is coming soon.
+McCleary web portal url is available at [ood-mccleary.ycrc.yale.edu](http://ood-mccleary.ycrc.yale.edu).

 !!! note
 	Again, the url does *not* use the domain hpc.yale.edu, but uses *ycrc*.yale.edu instead.